 After a chilly night’s sleep and a 3 am wake-up call, we were up and ready for our next walk to the sunrise viewing point.
-Walking this route in total darkness, guided by nothing but bright moonlight, under a fantastic array of stars.
+Walking this route in total darkness was amazing, guided by nothing but bright moonlight and a fantastic array of stars.
 The hike to your first viewpoint takes about an hour and a half, and when you arrive, you’ll find some hardy locals are waiting with tea - which is most welcome.

 Then, it's a case of waiting patiently for the big reveal; the most beautiful sunrise with perfect, panoramic views over Mount Bromo and the surrounding Volcanos – certainly worth the very early start!